To view PDF files you will need to download and install

 Komatsu has been moving forward under the new mid-term management plan from 2022.
 We set new ESG targets and expressed our commitment to sustainable growth through a positive cycle of profit improvement through growth strategies and initiatives for ESG issues.

 Our 2030 target is to reduce CO2 emissions from product operation and production by 50%.
-In addition, as a new indicator, we decided to aim for a ratio of 50% of renewable energy power (RE ratio) by 2030.

 The 2030 target, including other indicators, is as follows: